OfficeDev/office-js-docs-pr/docs/reference/manifest/runtimes.md

 > [!IMPORTANT]
 > **Excel**: Shared runtime is currently in preview and only available in Excel on Windows.
 To try the preview features, you will need to join [Office Insider](https://insider.office.com/).
 >
-> **Outlook**: Event-based activation is currently [in preview](../../reference/objectmodel/preview-requirement-set/outlook-requirement-set-preview.md) and only available in Outlook on the web.
+> **Outlook**: The event-based activation feature is currently [in preview](../../reference/objectmodel/preview-requirement-set/outlook-requirement-set-preview.md) and only available in Outlook on the web.
 For more information, see [How to preview the event-based activation feature](../../outlook/autolaunch.md#how-to-preview-the-event-based-activation-feature).

 ## Syntax